AhmadJamal01/Floodead-Inside/README.md

 ### Pixel-by-Pixel Segmentation

-Pixel-by-pixel segmentation is a technique used in computer vision to assign a label to each individual pixel in an image.
-It involves analyzing the characteristics of each pixel, and determining its class or category, allowing for precise identification and differentiation of objects or regions within the image.
-Pixel-by-pixel segmentation is a challenging task that requires a lot of computational power and memory, especially when dealing with large images.
-However, it can be very useful in flood detection, as it allows for accurate identification of flooded areas and provides valuable information about the extent and severity of the flood.
+Pixel-by-pixel segmentation is a computer vision technique that involves labeling each pixel in an image by analyzing its characteristics to identify objects or regions in the image.
+Although it requires significant computational power and memory, it is useful for flood detection, as it enables accurate identification of flooded areas and provides information about the flood's extent and severity.

-Since, our data is not prepared for this purpose, we had to use an unsupervised learning algorithm to cluster the pixels into two classes: flooded and non-flooded.
-We have used the K-Means clustering algorithm to cluster the pixels into two classes.
-We used the color is our main feature.
+As our data was not originally intended for flood detection, we had to resort to an unsupervised learning algorithm to cluster the image pixels into two categories:
+  1. flooded
+  2. non-flooded.

+To achieve this, we employed the K-Means clustering algorithm, with color as our primary feature.
+This method allowed us to differentiate between flooded and non-flooded pixels, despite the absence of labeled data for supervised learning.

 We got some fascinating results: